 “Australia’s Macquarie University did a research project exploring how humility went from a despised weakness to an admired social virtue.
 ‘The conclusion was clear: the modern Western fondness for humility almost certainly derives from the peculiar impact on Europe of the Judeo-Christian worldview.
 This is not a ‘religious’ conclusion; Macquarie is a public university…It is a purely historical finding.'” (page 84)

 Now some rambles from me.
 Christianity developed certain problems in the 20th century because Christianity took on ideas about “greatness” that align more with ancient Greco-Roman norms than with our Lord Jesus!
 I wrote a book that addresses this, in part.
-The seeds were sown in the late 1800’s and in the 1900’s Christianity slowly took on a self-focus with an emphasis on personal achievement and success.
+The seeds were sown in the late 1800s and early 1900s as Christianity slowly took on a self-focus with an emphasis on personal achievement and success.
 God became like our personal cheerleader to fan the flames of our ego and help us get what we want in life.
 This is NOT Christianity.
 Thus the title of my book: Positively Powerless, How a Forgotten Movement Undermined Christianity.
 Christianity was undermined: humility became a weakness!
 But in Christianity we become great by realizing we are not-so-great.
 “Blessed are the poor in spirit…and the meek.”
 Much about Christianity is paradoxical.